-If you have any adverse effects, you should see your physician, pharmacist, or nurse.
+You should see your physician, pharmacist, or nurse if you have any adverse effects.
 This includes any potential adverse effects that are not explicitly mentioned in this leaflet.
-You can help offer additional information on the safety of this drug by reporting any adverse effects that you experience while using it.
+In addition, you can help offer additional information on the safety of this drug by reporting any adverse effects you experience while using it.

 5. Instructions for storing Combipack of Mifepristone & Misoprostol

-If either the packaging or the blisters seem to have been damaged in any way, do not take this medication.
+Do not take this medication if the packaging or the blisters seem to have been damaged.
 Keep below 25 degrees Celsius.

 6. The items included in the package, in addition to additional information